koopjs/koop-provider-elasticsearch/README.md

 * `idField` if the index includes a field that can be treated as the OBJECTID field, this should be set
 * `subLayers` any sub-layers to be used.
 Provided sub layers are `geohash_aggregation` and `geotile_aggregation` but custom subLayers may be used here as well.
 * `maxResults` the maximum features returned from a single request
+* `maxLayerInfoResults` maximum number of features to return for a layer info request (Normally 1) _NOTE:_ Do not use this on a layer with caching enabled.
 * `shapeIndex` if the service will join to a shapeIndex for geometry list the name of the index (defined in `shapeIndices`) and the joinField from this index.
 * `vectorLayerID` the 0 based index of the subLayer to use for vector output